Table of Contents

 Web

-Currently, Web-based AR is still quite limited, mainly due to performance constraints imposed by browsers and security sandboxes, insufficient support for core AR capabilities like motion tracking, occlusion, and precise lighting, restricted access to device capabilities, and difficulties in ensuring stability and consistency.
+Currently, Web remains relatively limited in AR applications, mainly reflected in performance constraints imposed by browsers and security sandboxes, insufficient support for core AR capabilities like motion tracking, occlusion, and precise lighting, restricted access to device capabilities, and difficulties in ensuring stability and consistency.
+Therefore, Web AR is suitable for "lightweight display and marketing" and is not suitable for high-precision, strongly interactive complex AR applications.

 Further reading